yflink/LINKSWAP-v1-subgraph/README.md

 #### LinkswapFactory

-Contains data across all of Linkswap V1.
+Contains data across all of LINKSWAP V1.
 This entity tracks important things like total liquidity (in ETH/LINK and USD, see below), all time volume, transaction count, number of pairs and more.

 #### Token